 - You will see a list there, and make sure “javaw.exe” is among the checked ones.
 If not, check it out.

 Your antivirus software could be causing the issue.
 An antivirus program can block many features in various games, including this problem in Minecraft.

-With that said, you should disable it and then try the game to see if the error will appear again.
-You can enable the software again when you are out of the game.
+With that said, you should disable it and then try the game again to see if the error will appear again.
+You can enable the software again once you are out of the game.

 Make sure you have the latest version of Windows and Minecraft

 It's advisable to keep Windows OS and Minecraft up to date.

 - Click on the search box in the bottom-left and enter update

 - Click on Check for Updates

 - You will see if a new version is available

 - Click Download.